-Start the hike from the Stoney Trailhead near the outhouse.
+Start the Troll Falls hike at the Stoney Trailhead near the outhouse.
 Head up the signed trail on an easy grade to reach a section through dense evergreen forest.
 Once you’ve dispatched with that, you’ll reach a scenic open area filled with aspens.
 From there, check the map at the intersection.
 You’ll next head along a narrow trail that hugs the left bank of Marmot Creek.
 You can’t miss the sight of the debris left over from the 2013 floods.

 It will take fast hikers about an hour to do the return hike.
 Families with young kids might need a couple of hours especially if you want to play along the way or if you do the return loop via the Hay Meadow trail along the Kananaskis River.
 If you include Upper Troll Falls, add another 30 – 60 minutes.

 Retrace your steps to return to the Stoney Trail parking lot.
 The hike to Troll Falls can be done in any season but I personally think it’s best in winter.
 However, the hike to Upper Troll Falls in summer is also pretty sweet.

 The 1.5 km Hay Meadow trail takes you right back to the parking lot.